 What is an API key?

-- An API key, also known as an application programming interface key, is a code that computer programs use to communicate with one another.
-When the program or application identifies its user, developer, or calling program to a website, it uses the API or application programming interface to identify itself.
+- An APIs key, also known as an application programming interface key, is a code that computer programs use to communicate with one another.
+When the program or application identifies its user, developer, or calling program to a website, it uses the APIs or application programming interface to identify itself.

 - As a result of this, application programming keys are used to track and control how the interface is being accessed.
 To prevent abuse or malicious use of the APIs in question, it does this frequently.

 - With projects, you’ll use APIs keys, while with users, you’ll be using authentication codes.
 In many cases, Cloud Endpoints will handle both authentication procedures and APIs keys.
 The main difference between the two is that: